-During 2021, the District invested in the Colorado Local Government Liquid Asset Trust (Colotrust) an investment vehicle established for local government entities in Colorado to pool surplus funds.
+During 2022, the District invested in COLOTRUST PLUS+, one of the three portfolios offered by the Colorado Local Government Liquid Asset Trust (Colotrust).
+Colotrust is an investment vehicle established for local government entities in Colorado to pool surplus funds.
 The State Securities Commissioner administers and enforces all State statutes governing Colotrust.
-Colotrust operates similarly to a money market fund and each share is equal in value to \$1.00.
-Colotrust offers shares in two portfolios, COLOTRUST PRIME and COLOTRUST PLUS+.
-Both portfolios may invest in U.S. Treasury securities and repurchase agreements collateralized by U.S. Treasury securities.
-COLOTRUST PLUS+ may also invest in certain obligations of U.S. government agencies, highest rated commercial paper and repurchase agreements collateralized by certain obligations of U.S. government agencies.
-A designated custodial bank serves as custodian for ColoTrust portfolios pursuant to a custodian agreement.
-The custodian acts as safekeeping agent for ColoTrust investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
+The COLOTRUST PLUS+ fund operates similarly to a money market fund.
+COLOTRUST PLUS+ may invest in U.S. Treasury securities and repurchase agreements collateralized by U.S. Treasury securities, certain obligations of U.S. government agencies, highest rated commercial paper and repurchase agreements collateralized by certain obligations of U.S. government agencies.
+A designated custodial bank serves as custodian for Colotrust investment portfolios pursuant to a custodian agreement.
+The custodian acts as safekeeping agent for Colotrust investment portfolios and provides services as the depository in connection with direct investments and withdrawals.
 The custodian's internal records segregate investments owned by Colotrust.

-As of December 31, 2021, the District had \$7,635,485 invested in COLOTRUST PLUS+ in the name of the District.
+As of December 31, 2022, the District had \$7,309,306 invested in COLOTRUST PLUS+ in the name of the District.
 Colotrust is rated AAAm by S&P Global Ratings.

-Cash and investments of \$1,772,993 and \$5,862,492 are restricted in the Debt Service Fund and Capital Projects Fund, respectively, for servicing the District's bond debt (Note 5) and financing the District's capital projects.
+Cash and investments of \$1,350,272 and \$5,959,034 are restricted in the Debt Service Fund and Capital Projects Fund, respectively, for servicing the District's bond debt (Note 5) and financing the District's capital projects.